Understanding and Defining Your B2B Target Market

 How do you define your B2B target market when starting out?

-Start with your 10 best current customers: analyze their size, sector, challenges and buying journey.
+Start with your 10 best current customers: analyze their size, sector, challenges, and buying process.
 Identify the intent signals that preceded their purchase.
-Rodz then scans the market to find companies exhibiting the same characteristics and the same signals.
+Rodz then scans the market to find companies showing the same characteristics and the same signals.

 What is the difference between TAM, SAM and SOM?

-TAM (Total Addressable Market) represents the total theoretical market.
+TAM (Total Addressable Market) is the total theoretical market.
 SAM (Serviceable Addressable Market) is the portion you can realistically serve.
 SOM (Serviceable Obtainable Market) is the realistic short-term share.
-Intent signals refine the SOM by identifying companies in an immediate buying phase.
+Intent signals refine the SOM by identifying companies that are in an active buying phase right now.

 How do you validate that your target market is the right one?

 Test on a sample of at least 274 prospects over 4 to 6 weeks.
-Measure the positive response rate and cost per meeting.
-If the conversion rate falls below 2%, refine your targeting.
-With intent signals, strong targeting achieves 8% to 12% conversion.
+Measure positive response rate and cost per meeting.
+If conversion falls below 2%, refine your targeting.
+With intent signals, strong targeting typically reaches 8% to 12% conversion.